rhhzero/Fast-Conversions-Library/README.md

 attribute, and either leave the method as is or manually inline it yourself (you should consider the ramifications of forcing an inlined method before implementing it).

 Have fun!
 And don't forget to profile any changes!!!
+Not all substitutions will be faster for every machine!

 Criticism, improvements, and suggestions are always welcome.

-- Roy Hwang